artsy/README/onboarding/mentors.md

 ### How to be an onboarding mentor

-The role of a mentor is purposely different from that of a manager or technical lead, and that role shifts to accommodate the needs of a team member.
+The role of a mentor is purposely different from that of a manager, and that role shifts to accommodate the needs of a team member.
 It's up to the mentoring pair to find what works best for them and to ensure the relationship evolves over time to remain useful.

 #### What to do?